-First, there is a public beach below the Palace, at Faliraki promontory.
-It’s also called Alekos beach.
+First, there is a public beach below the Palace, at Faliraki promontory, it’s also called Alekos baths.

 A road leads down to it from Arseniou street.

-There’s a small entrance fee but smaller than that of Mon Repos.
+There’s a small entrance fee but lower than that of Mon Repos.

 The beach here is small and not as good for swimming, especially when a ship goes by and the waves come crashing in.

 Yet, it can be a pleasant spot to sit under an umbrella and look at the Palace, the Old Fortress, and the sea.
 There is a restaurant with good food here, too.

 The facilities of NAOK (Nautical Sports Club of Corfu)

 NAOK facilities are close to the Southside of Old Fortress.
 The entrance is free and you can use the dock for a dive, not a beach though.

 Mon Repos Beach

 Another spot used by the locals for a quick dive is under the Mon Repos Palace.
 It looks more like a beach but not very nice.
 Is it called Mon Repos and the entrance is at the south end of Garitsa bay, close to Anemomylos.

 Also, Anemomylos is a place for swimming inside Corfu town.
 Although you can’t call it exactly a beach, rather than a rocky area with some shingles.
 The area is a very picturesque place thought.

 Buildings and Monuments inside Kerkyra